The Gustavus Experience

 To that end, we actively work to meet the needs of students, faculty, and community partners interested community service and community-based learning by providing the information, advising, tools, resources, and coordination in order for them to be successful and reach their highest potential as responsible and contributing engaged citizens.

-Campus Safety officers are on duty twenty-four hours a day patrolling the campus, enforcing College rules and regulations and rendering appropriate emergency assistance to all members of the campus community.
-They have direct communication with the St. Peter Police Department and may also contact responding St. Peter Ambulance personnel.
-The Office of Campus Safety may be reached by dialing 8888 on campus or by calling the St. Peter Police Department at 931-1550.
+Campus Safety o cers are on duty twenty-four hours a day patrolling the campus, enforcing College rules and regulations and rendering appropriate emergency assistance to all members of the campus community.
+They have direct communication with the Saint Peter Police Department and may also contact responding Saint Peter Ambulance personnel.
+The Office of Campus Safety may be reached by dialing 8888 on campus or by calling the Saint Peter Police Department at 931-1550.

 Policies and Regulations

-Student life policies of the College, including the “Student Conduct Code” and “Campus Judicial Procedures,” are contained in the Gustavus Guide.
+Student life policies of the College, including the “Student Conduct Code” and “Campus Conduct Procedures,” are contained in the Gustavus Guide.
 This information is available to the campus community online at gustavus.edu/oncampus/ deanofstudents/gustavusguide/.
-A reference guide noting the location of the policies and overview of the conduct code is printed and distributed to students at the beginning of the academic year.
 By accepting admission to Gustavus Adolphus College, each student agrees to live by the standards of this community.
 Gustavus depends on its students to act with integrity, self-discipline, and mature judgment and to respect the rights and property of all members of the College community.
 The College also expects that students will know and observe federal, state, and local laws.